twilio-professional-services/flex-project-template/plugin-flex-ts-template-v2/src/feature-library/supervisor-complete-reservation/README.md

 # how does it work?

 When enabled, this feature adds a button to the TaskOverviewCanvas that when clicked opens a dialog to confirm the completion of the task.
+Upon confirmation two requests are made:
+- First, task attributes are updated to set the conversation outcome displayed Flex Insights to indicate the task was completed by a supervisor
-Upon confirmation a request is made to a twilio function that takes the task sid and reservation id and updates the reservation to the completed state.
+- Then, a request is made to a twilio function that takes the task sid and reservation id and updates the reservation to the completed state.